SlowBubble/MidiChordSheet/README.md

   - need a way to identify what needs to not be on the bottom.
 - Deal with 3/4 comping separately
   - Current bandaid is to do 1 long chord.
+- Comping for 2/4 is too monotonous.

 ## P2

+- Record backing track for youtube?
 - Think about song form e.g. (a-b)-a-b'
   - Should nonrepeating final parts, a-b', be inferred from a, b, outro using the header, "Replace: b"?
   - Should we allow parenthens in last chords to denote turn-around variation e.g. "C (_ _ G7)"